Youthanasia: Background and recording

 Megadeth's previous studio release, Countdown to Extinction, became the band's biggest commercial accomplishment, entering the Billboard 200 at number two and eventually becoming double platinum.
 As a result, they continually sold-out arenas across North America, in addition to developing a strong following overseas.
 With Youthanasia, the band moved to a more mainstream sound.

 It was a time of problems and conflicts for Megadeth, that in every two weeks or so, according to frontman Dave Mustaine, there were "outrageous emotional interventions" in order to make the group a democracy.
 Many band meetings during this period concerned Mustaine's creative control over a "successful formula", so that the rest of the band could better exercise their creativity.
 Another problem was the indecision on where the recording would take place.
 Mustaine did not want to record in Los Angeles, so it was eventually decided to record in Phoenix, since the majority of the band resided in Arizona.

 The sessions for the album initially began in Phase Four Studios (Tempe) in January 1994, after a few weeks the sessions were moved to Vintage Recorders in Phoenix and continued there into May.
-This studio is often the location for scenes in the Evolver video.
-Producer Max Norman suggested that they build a new self-dedicated studio, in cooperation with the band, Capitol and Norman's funding a modular studio was built in a warehouse in South Phoenix.
-Talking about the recording process, Mustaine said that Youthanasia was written solely in the studio.
+This studio is often the location for scenes in the Evolver video, and was where much of the writing and pre-production took place for the album.
+Talking about the recording process, Mustaine confirmed that Youthanasia was written solely in the studio.
 "We weren't playing any old, cataloged material.
 None of the past really influenced the new record."
 He mentioned that he gave "more freedom" to the other members and called the album "very much a total band effort".
+According to guitarist Marty Friedman, producer Max Norman also oversaw the writing process almost like a fifth member, contributing his arrangement ideas as an objective input.